1970–71 United States network television schedule

 PBS, the Public Broadcasting Service, was in operation by October 1970; however, schedules were set by each affiliated station.

 In April 1970, Congress passed a law banning the advertising of cigarettes on television and radio, effective January 2, 1971.

 This season would be the last one for the traditional 3½-hour prime time schedule.

 Sunday

+NOTE: On CBS, Comedy Playhouse was an anthology series composed of unsold television pilots.

 Monday

 Note: NBC Comedy Theater featured repeats of Bob Hope Presents the Chrysler Theatre, with new introductions by Jack Kelly.

 Tuesday

 Wednesday

 Notes: Love on a Rooftop consisted of reruns of the series, which originally aired during the 1966-1967 season.
-The Immortal consisted of reruns of the series which were shown in the fall of 1970.
 The Men from Shiloh formerly was entitled The Virginian.

 Thursday

 Notes: The Dean Martin Summer Show Starring Your Host Vic Damone consisted entirely of reruns of the show of the same name from the summer of 1967.
 NBC Action Playhouse featured repeats of Bob Hope Presents the Chrysler Theatre, with new introductions by Peter Marshall.